Easyvipin/easyloader/readme.md

-# What is easyloader ?
+# What is easypreloader ?

-You can use easyloader package to add built in preloader for a web app.
+You can use easypreloader package to add built in preloader for a web app.

 # installation

-`npm i easyloader --save`
+`npm i easypreloader --save`

 After that import the package

 ```
-import {easyloader} from 'easyloader';
+import {easyloader} from 'easypreloader';

  var loader = new easyloader({
      background:"black",